Commonwealth Consolidated Acts(1) Subject to this Subdivision, the attributable income of a non‑resident trust estate of a year of income is:

 (A) that is subject to tax in any listed country in a tax accounting period ending before the end of the year of income or commencing during the year of income; and

-(B) that is not eligible designated concession income in relation to any listed country in relation to the year of income; or
+(B) that is not eligible designated concession income in relation to any listed country in relation to the year of income; and

 (d) so much of any foreign tax or Australian tax paid by the trustee or a beneficiary as is attributable to so much of the amount covered by paragraph (a) or (b), as the case requires, as remains after the reduction or reductions covered by paragraph (c).